 Debugging on the controller is a fundamental tool in working out any issues on a Wi-Fi network.
 This can extend to the client, where the client is capable of this too.
 We also use wired and wireless sniffs to complement the data gathering and these help inform us with the full picture.

-Wi-Fi phones have a section all of their own - they're one of the hardest types of device to get working properly.
 Since you can so easily just listen to a phone and hear Wi-Fi phone dropouts and other issues, it's very easy for end users to spot issues with these devices.

 Coupled with voice services, small device type (which really means low transmit power and small antenna) and you have the right combination to make a phone tricky to get working properly.